screenrev/ghost-s3/README.md

 	    accessKeyId: 'your aws access key id>',
 	    secretAccessKey: 'your AWS secret access key>',
 	    bucket: 'your-bucket-name',
-	    region: 'the AWS region your bucket is in'
+	    region: 'the AWS region your bucket is in',
-	},
+	    cdnPath: 'path to CDN (e.g. Cloudflare & S3 integration - leave blank if using Amazon CloudFront)' },